filecage/creator/README.md

 ````
 Theres also a second parameter `$classResourceKey` which bypasses a get_class determination of the object.
 This might break code completion and type hinting, so use it wisely.
 ### Primitive (scalar) Resources
-While it is not recommended to use them, Creator supports registering scalar values by variable name.
-Beware that this might cause some unexpected behaviour when working with vendor packages.
+Creator supports registering scalar values by variable name.
+Beware that this might cause some unexpected behaviour when defining global scalar resources, especially when working with vendor packages.

+#### Global registration (not recommended)
 ````php
 <?php